joerango/phony/README.md

 1. Pulseaudio 7

 _Note: The particular versions of these dependencies may need to be built from source.
-See Appendix B_
+See Appendix B_ _Note for ASUS Tinker Brot: need to pip install pyalsaaudio (version 0.8.4) as the version installed by _sudo apt-get install python-alsaaudio (version 0.7-1) is too old missing API does not work with phony.

 # Installation